 - This includes customer health and safety.

 Creating Value and Alignment to United Nations Sustainable Development Goals (UN SDGS1)

 The Guiding Principles of the International Integrated Reporting Council Framework were referenced in this report, and the material ESG issues are grouped into six Capitals – Environmental, Manufactured, Human, Social and Relationship, Organisational, and Financial.
 This is also mapped against eight UN SDGs that are most aligned with CL Group’s Sustainability Master Plan 2030 targets, and where CapitaLand can achieve the greatest positive impact.
 For more information, please refer to the CapitaLand Global Sustainability Report 2020 which will be published by 31 May 2021.

 - The UN SDGs call on companies everywhere to advance sustainable development through the investments they make, the solutions they develop, and the business practices they adopt.
 In doing so, the goals encourage companies to reduce their negative impacts while enhancing their positive contribution to the sustainable development agenda.

-- Data provided is for the period from 1 January to 31 October 2020.
-The full year data from 1 January to 31 December 2020 will be available on CLCT’s website at https://www.clct.com.sg/sustainability.html from end April 2021.
+- Data provided is for the period from 1 January to 31 December 2020.

 - Computation of total consumption considers only managed properties and excludes master-leased properties.